PEESEgroup/poultry-CLCO/README.md

 This readme document is intended to aid others in using the model and reproducing results from the paper TBD under consideration at ES&T.

-TODO: Include license
+TODO: Include license in the github repo

 # Running the model
 ## Installation
 Download the github repository.
-To run any CLCO scenario, run the CLCO.py file in your IDE of choice.
+To run any CLCO scenario, open the CLCO.py file in your IDE of choice, and follow the steps in the generating results section below.
 To run the FLP problem, run the CLCO_FLP.py file.

-Do not run any other python file in this repository.
+It is unnecessary to run any other python file in this repository.

-CLCO_Data.py holds parameter information for the program, and sources for this data can be found in CLCO_TEA_LCA_Data.xlsx in the data analysis folder.
+CLCO_Data.py holds parameter information for the program, and sources for this data can be found in CLCO_TEA_LCA_Data.xlsx in the data analysis folder, values which are also repeated throughout the SI.

+To run this model with your own parameters, simply change the relevant parameters in the CLCO_Data.py file.

 ## Necessary software

  - Python 3.8 or greater
- - Gurobi Optimizer version 9.5.2 build v9.5.2rc0 (win64)
+ - Gurobi Optimizer (version 9.5.2 build v9.5.2rc0 (win64) was used to generate the results)
  - Python dependencies

 ## Model runtime